 Griffith L. Green

 Griff regularly advises U.S. and non-U.S. clients on the development, enhancement, and implementation of corporate ethics and compliance programs.
-He also provides training for Boards of Directors, compliance and legal departments, and company personnel on FCPA and regulatory compliance, and conducts compliance due diligence for corporate acquisitions.
+He also provides training for Boards of Directors, compliance and legal departments, and company personnel on FCPA and regulatory compliance.

-- Defending a large U.S. manufacturer in a joint SEC, DOJ, OFAC, and BIS investigation of export controls and FCPA issues involving three sanctioned countries.
-This matter was closed without any penalties being imposed.
+- Defending a large U.S. manufacturer in a joint SEC, DOJ, OFAC and BIS investigation of export controls and FCPA issues involving three sanctioned countries.
+This matter was closed without any penalties imposed.

 - Conducting, on behalf of FINRA’s Special Review Committee, an in-depth review of FINRA’s regulatory examinations of the brokerage firms of Bernard Madoff and Allen Stanford.